Country of origin

 This weapon was meant to replace the RPG-18, but became obsolete

-before it could even complete its development.
+before it was even fielded.
 The much larger (and

-RPG-22 was only produced for about 10 years by the former Soviet
+RPG-22 was produced for about 10 years by the former Soviet

 Union.
 Interestingly, it has an identical bore to the MARA, but

-French 68 mm disposable anti-tank rocket launcher.
+French 68 mm single-use anti-tank rocket launcher.
 Like the

 the SARPAC arrived too late to be a viable product, and only a few